Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 16. The Assembly calls on political parties to sign the Charter

-of European political parties for a non-racist and inclusive society
+of European Political Parties for a Non-Racist and Inclusive Society,

 as endorsed in its

-2443 (2022) “The role of political parties in fostering diversity and
+role of political parties in fostering diversity and inclusion:

-it in their internal functioning and their public action.
+internal functioning and their public action.